-If you use a Smart TV set-top box, you will want one that has Wi-Fi built-in.
+The Smart TV set-top box, such as a Roku or Amazon Fire TV stick, has Wi-Fi built-in.
 This allows you to connect to the Internet using your home network without plugging your Internet cable directly to the TV or set-top.
-(If you don’t have a home network installed, here’s a guide on how to do it.)

-With a Wi-Fi built-in set-top, such as these Blu-ray players, you connect the box to your TV just like you would with any DVD or any other Blu-ray player.
+With a Wi-Fi built-in set-top, you connect the box to your TV just like you would with a DVD or Blu-ray player.
 Then, after turning on your TV and tuning to the source (for example, HDMI 1, HDMI 2, etc) where the player is connected, you hit the Menu button of your player and search for the header that says Connect or Internet (Every one is a little different so just look for the Header that suggests connecting to the Internet.)

 Click on that header and your player will search for available Internet connections in or near your home.
 Look on the screen for the one that has your home network’s name and click on it.
 The player will then begin connecting to your home network.
 (If your home network has a lock on it, you will get a prompt to type in your password.)

 Once you are connected, go back to the Menu of your set-top box and search for the header that says Video or the name of a streaming service, such as Netflix.
-(You may need to download the service’s app, assuming it’s available on your Smart TV or set-top While Netflix, Amazon and Hulu are available on nearly all Smart TV devices, others such as Vudu, Sling TV or DIRECTV Now are only available on some.)
+(You may need to download the service’s app, assuming it’s available on your Smart TV or set-top.
+(Netflix, Amazon and Hulu are available on nearly all Smart TV devices.)

 Then, click on the video service of your choice and you will get on-screen instructions on how to set up an account.
 If you already have an account, you can type in your account name and password.